InvestiRE

-InvestiRE SGR is an independent real estate asset management firm with approximately €7 billion in assets under management as of June 2016.
+Investire SGR is an independent real estate asset management firm with approximately €7 billion in assets under management.
 The company is the result of the merger of three real estate asset management companies: Investire Immobiliare SGR, Polaris Real Estate SGR and Beni Stabili Gestioni SGR.
-The real estate portfolio managed by InvestiRE is located all over Italy, across different market sectors, including office, retail, healthcare and social housing.
+The real estate portfolio managed by Investire SGR is located all over Italy, across different market sectors, including office, retail, healthcare and social housing.

 Shareholding Structure

 The main shareholders of the companies are Beni Stabili, the listed owner of the former Beni Stabili Gestioni SGR, Banca Finnat, Fondazione Cariplo, Italian surveyors' pension scheme CIPAG and Fondazione Cassa di dei Risparmi di Forlì.

 Portfolio Strategies

-InvestiRE's portfolio is composed of long term office and residential investments as well as development projects in the Social Housing sector and special purpose buildings.
+Investire's portfolio is composed of long term office and residential investments as well as development projects in the Social Housing sector and special purpose buildings.
 In 2015, as part of a portfolio rotation strategy, InvestiRE has sold a number of assets in Italy to primary international real estate investors.